Driver pleads not guilty in motorcycle crash that killed 7

 CONCORD, N.H.
-(AP) - A lawyer for a pickup truck driver blamed for causing a collision that killed seven motorcyclists has entered a not guilty plea on his behalf.
+(AP) - A pickup truck driver accused of colliding with a group of motorcyclists, killing seven of them, pleaded not guilty through his lawyer Tuesday to negligent homicide.

+Volodymyr Zhukovskyy, 23, was ordered to remain in prevention detention, with a judge citing his past driving record, saying it poses a potential danger to the public and himself.

-Authorities said Tuesday that 23-year-old Volodymyr Zhukovskyy waived his arraignment on negligent homicide charges.
-The plea was entered in Lancaster, New Hampshire.
+Zhukovskyy earlier waived his right to arraignment, authorities said.
+The plea was entered by his attorney Melissa Davis in Coos County Court in Lancaster, New Hampshire.
+Zhukovskyy remains behind bars there.

+The truck Zhukovskyy was driving was towing a flatbed trailer and collided with the motorcycles in Randolph, investigators say.
+He was driving erratically and crossed the center line, according to criminal complaints released Tuesday.

 Zhukovskyy was arrested Monday morning at his home in Massachusetts and handed over to New Hampshire authorities after a court appearance that day.

-Investigators say the truck Zhukovskyy was driving was towing a flatbed trailer when it collided with a group of motorcycles Friday on a two-lane highway in Randolph.

-Criminal complaints say Zhukovskyy was driving erratically, crossed the center line and collided with the bikes.

-Records show Zhukovskyy has been stopped twice on suspicion of drunken driving in the past seven years.
+Records show Zhukovskyy, who was working for a Massachusetts transport company at the time of the crash, has been stopped twice on suspicion of drunken driving in the past seven years.

+Connecticut prosecutors say he was arrested May 11 in a Walmart parking lot in East Windsor Walmart after failing a sobriety test.
+Zhukovskyy’s lawyer in that case, John O’Brien, said he denies being intoxicated and will fight the charge.

+Additionally, Zhukovskyy was arrested on a drunken driving charge in 2013 in Westfield, Massachusetts, state records show.
+He was placed on probation for one year and had his license suspended for 210 days, The Westfield News reported.

 Copyright © 2019 The Washington Times, LLC.